 - Complete the online application. - Provide high school transcripts and evaluation report.
 Request to have high school transcripts sent to Concordia.
 If the transcript is not in English or not from an American international school, provide an evaluation report to verify credentials, degree, and U.S. equivalencies.
 A comprehensive or course-by-course report is required.
-An evaluation may be obtained from International Credential Evaluations (InCRED) at incredevals.org/students, World Education Services (WES) at wes.org, or an approved transcript evaluation provider. - Take an entrance exam.
-Take the ACT or SAT College Entrance Exam or a National Standarized test and have scores sent to Concordia.
-Visit ACT.org or collegeboard.com to find nearby testing sites for the ACT or SAT. - Provide English language proficiency scores.
-Non-native English speakers must provide proof of proficiency in the English language.
-Students must take one of the following to demonstrate proficiency: - TOEFL (Test of English as a Foreign Language) IBT Test with a score of 78 or above; - IELTS (International English Language Testing System) with a score or 6.0 or above; - English3 Proficiency Test (E3PT) with a score of 65 with a minimum of 15 in each of the four areas of Speaking, Reading, Listening and Writing; - Duolingo with a score of 100 or above. - Information on the above tests is available at ets.org/toefl for TOEFL, ielts.org for IELTS, english3.com for E3PT, and Englishtest.duolingo.com
+An evaluation may be obtained from World Education Services (WES) at wes.org or an approved transcript evaluation provider. - Take an entrance exam.
+Take the ACT or SAT College Entrance Exam and have scores sent to Concordia.
+Visit ACT.org or collegeboard.com to find nearby testing sites.
+Scores help determine academic scholarships available to all students. - Provide English language proficiency scores.
+Non-native English speakers must provide proof they are proficient in the English language.
+Students can take a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) to show language abilities.
+A score of 78 or above (TOEFL IBT test) or 6.0 or above (IELTS) is required for admission.
+Information on these tests is available at ets.org/toefl for TOEFL and ielts.org for IELTS.